 Introduction: A 100-Year Style Timeline in One Accessory

 Nowadays, sunglasses are not just the functional tools to block the harmful sunlight; they have become a kind of cultural symbol.
 In the past decades, it has transformed into the style statement that is accessible to anyone: confidence, mysteriousness, rebelliousness, or just "I want to be cool today."
-The charm of sunglasses is that they timely reflect the change of era, Hollywood, post-war aesthetics, popular culture, street fashion, and now technology and environmental protection.
+The charm of sunglasses is that they timely reflect the changes of era, Hollywood, post-war aesthetics, popular culture, street fashion, and now technology and environmental protection.

 If you are curious why retro-inspired sunglasses keep coming back, or why there are specific iconic sunglasses for each decade, I believe that this article will show you the details.
 Besides, it includes the useful styling tips.